-It has only been a few days since southern California was rocked by a magnitude 7.1 earthquake, re-igniting fears of the “big one”.
+It has only been a short time since southern California was rocked by a magnitude 7.1 earthquake, re-igniting fears of the “big one”.
 Governor Gavin Newsom has urged residents to make sure their evacuation plans are in place and seismologists noted a similar quake in a major city like San Francisco could easily collapse buildings and start devastating fires.

 An evacuation plan is a necessity for every home, especially if you live in the Bay Area.
 If you don’t already have a plan in place there are plenty of resources available to get yourselves ready – – including one of our favorites a handy shopping list compiled by Wirecutter. https://thewirecutter.com/reviews/emergency-preparedness/

 We understand that many homeowners create their evacuation plans for their homes and practice them with their kids, but far fewer have considered one for their pets.
 At Legacy Real Estate we understand a family is made up of much more than just its human members so we took a moment to compile these steps to help you add your pets to your evacuation plan.

 Know who is in charge of the pet.

 A key part to acting quickly is knowing who is in charge of what.
 To ensure no one, or no pet, is left behing one adult needs to be assigned to the pets.
 This frees up the other parent and children to focus on their parts in this stressful moment.

 Add a pet carrier and map to your evacuation kit.